On the convex structure of the space of quantum channels which act as Fourier multipliers: A description of the normal state space of a group von Neumann algebra

 From Proposition \ref{prop-useful}, we deduce the following result.

 \begin{prop} Let $G$ and $H$ be compact groups.
 Suppose that there exists a $*$-isomorphism $\VN(G) \cong \VN(H)$.
-Then the convex sets $\P_1(G)$ and $\P_1(H)$ are affinely homeomorphic, where we use the induced topologies by the norm topologies of $\A(G)$ and $\A(H)$. \end{prop}
+Then the convex sets $\P_1(G)$ and $\P_1(H)$ are affinely homeomorphic, where we use the topologies induced by the norm topologies of $\A(G)$ and $\A(H)$. \end{prop}